luzpaz/FreeCAD-dependencies/README.md

 ### vcpkg
 C++ Library Manager for Windows, Linux, and MacOS
 Open an issue on their [Github repo](https://github.com/Microsoft/vcpkg)
+Note: they don

 ### Void Linux
 Open an issue on their [Github repo](https://github.com/void-linux/void-packages)